Sales Coaching Tips to Level Up Your Sales Team

 Track Performance Metrics

 If you can’t measure it, then you can’t manage or improve it.
-So, it is vital to track your sales metrics before, during, and after coaching your sales reps.
+So, it is vital to track all sales metrics before, during, and after coaching your sales reps.
 It will help you evaluate the sales coach’s performance as well as the reps’ commitment to improvement.
 Some of the metrics you should track include:

 - How many reps are meeting or exceeding their sales targets